Pursue an Online Finance Degree

 TOP SALARIES BY STATE FOR FINANCE DEGREE HOLDERS

 |State||Employment||Annual Mean Wage|

 FINANCIAL ANALYST CAREER PATHS AND POTENTIAL SALARIES

-There are many occupations closely related to financial analysis.
-The skills you learn from an online program may prepare you for work in fields with similar economic, mathematical, statistical and financial subject matter.
-Research which options may be available using statistics compiled by the BLS.
+There are many roles closely related to financial analysis.
+The skills you learn from an online program may prepare you for work in fields with similar economic, math, statistical and financial subject matter.
+Research which options may be available using stats compiled by the BLS.

 Median Salary: $84,300 per year